 If deflection data is lost or compromised, the judge will require the team to disassemble the bridge, repeat timed construction beginning with the initial conditions prescribed in 10.6, and redo lateral and vertical load tests.
-Compliance with specifications in Section 8 and

-SubSection 9.3 will not be checked again, but compliance with specifications in 9.4 and 9.5 will be verified.
-Scoring will be based on the run that results in the larger construction cost C_c (not including load test penalties), but will not exceed 110% of C_c (not including load test penalties) for the initial run.
+Compliance with all rules will be checked except those in Section 8 and Sub-Section 9.3, which will not be checked again.
+Scoring will be based on the run that results in the larger construction cost, C_c (not including load test penalties), but will not exceed 110% of C_c (not including load test penalties) for the initial run.